pjanec/Assed/docs/Inheritance and templating.md

 The Goal:

-We need to manage a Staging and a Production environment.
+We need to manage a Staging and a Production distro.
 They are mostly identical, but the production web server needs a different port and a larger disk size.
-All web servers, regardless of environment, should share a base set of security settings.
+All web servers, regardless of distro, should share a base set of security settings.

 **The Assets:**

 * GlobalSecurityTemplate (Package): A property template.
 * StandardWebServer (Package): A property template.
-* BaseEnv (Environment): A **structural** template.
+* BaseDistro (Distro): A **structural** template.
-* StagingEnv (Environment): An instance that will use simple structural inheritance.
+* StagingDistro (Distro): An instance that will use simple structural inheritance.
-* ProductionEnv (Environment): An instance that will use structural inheritance with an override.
+* ProductionDistro (Distro): An instance that will use structural inheritance with an override.

 ### **3\.
 Step-by-Step Implementation**